Randal Grichuk Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.97 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.97).

-- Nationals pitchers combine to give up the second-most home runs in baseball (141 total, 1.4 per game).
+- Nationals pitchers combine to give up 142 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Williams (5-5) takes the mound for the Nationals in his 21st start of the season.
-He's put together a 4.38 ERA in 98 2/3 innings pitched, with 74 strikeouts.
+- Irvin makes the start for the Nationals, his 15th of the season.
+He is 3-5 with a 5.00 ERA and 53 strikeouts in 68 1/3 innings pitched.

-- In his last appearance on Thursday, the right-hander threw five innings against the Chicago Cubs, giving up two earned runs while surrendering seven hits.
+- The righty's most recent appearance was on Friday against the San Francisco Giants, when he went 6 2/3 innings, surrendering three earned runs while allowing five hits.

-- The 31-year-old has put up an ERA of 4.38, with 6.7 strikeouts per nine innings, in 20 games this season.
-Opponents are batting .277 against him.
+- In 14 games this season, the 26-year-old has put up an ERA of 5.00, with 7 strikeouts per nine innings.
+Opponents are hitting .261 against him.

 © 2023 Data Skrive.
 All rights reserved.